xdividr/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

     [web]
     example.com

-You can either add the domain connected to the DreamCompute public ip address using an A record or use the ip address itself.
+You can either add the domain connected to the DreamCompute public IP address using an A record or use the IP address itself.
 Better connect the domain to your instance before you provision.
 See this `DreamHost KB article on Custom DNS Records
 <https://goo.gl/vYHa1h>`_ .